 Since 2013, over 50,000 foreign affiliates or foreign fighters travelled to Iraq and Syria to join Islamic State of Iraq and the Levant (ISIL) from at least 83 countries, according to last year’s Global Terrorism Index.

 As the conflict declines, data tracking the repatriation of foreign fighters shows that more male foreign fighters than female foreign fighters are returning to their home countries.

-Globally, an estimated 16 per cent of male affiliates returned from ISIL, compared to nine per cent of female affiliates.
+Globally, an estimated 16% of male affiliates returned from ISIL, compared to 9% of female affiliates.

 Europe had the largest variation between male and female affiliates who returned.
-A total of 2,384 affiliates returned, marking 29 per cent of total affiliates who travelled to ISIL from Europe.
-Of the 4,094 male affiliates, an estimated 45 per cent returned, compared to 18 per cent of female affiliates.
+A total of 2,384 affiliates returned, marking 29% of total affiliates who travelled to ISIL from Europe.
+Of the 4,094 male affiliates, an estimated 45 per cent returned, compared to 18% of female affiliates.

 A number of former female ISIL affiliates remain in Iraq and Syria, possibly due to the difficulty of moving with children.
 In al-Hol, the largest refugee camp in Syria, approximately 12,000 ISIL affiliates remain, including 4,000 women and 8,000 minors.